shavyg2/slick-for-svelte/README.md

 # Slick For Svelte

 ## What does this library do for you.

-Manage your views and routing following a practical and easy to follow approach for your svelte component.
+Manage your views and routing following a practical and easy to follow approach for your svelte components.

 ```ts